-Fumihiro Inoue, vice director of SOIE, has been playing a central role in bringing about these changes in YNU to accelerate the advancement of the university's semiconductor section for the past few years.
+Fumihiro Inoue, vice director of SQIE, has been playing a central role in bringing about these changes in YNU to accelerate the advancement of the university's semiconductor section for the past few years.
 He has engaged in research and development of the 3D packaging process of semiconductor manufacturing for about 10 years at the Interuniversity Microelectronics Centre (IMEC), an internationally acclaimed research and development hub for nanoelectronics in Belgium.
 The backend process involves the interconnection, packaging and testing of semiconductors after each chip is manufactured.
-Upon receiving an offer from the university.
-Inoue, who had a strong sense of mission to nurture semiconductor-related human resources in Japan to strengthen the country, returned to Japan in 2021.
+Upon receiv-

-Tomoyuki Horikiri, head of the Quantum Internet Laboratory at the Semiconductor and Quantum Integrated Electronics Research Center ARK COMMUNICATIONS CO of Informatics and Stanford University, leads education and research in the field of quantum technology.
+Tomoyuki Horikiri, head of the Quantum Internet Laboratory at the Semiconductor and Quantum Integrated Electronics Research Center

 Quantum technology is still in a much earlier stage than semiconductors. ...
-More time is needed before it is imple-
+More time is needed before it is implemented.' ing an offer from the university, Inoue, who had a strong sense of mission to nurture semiconductor-related human resources in Japan to strengthen the country, returned to Japan in 2021.

-Tomoyuki Horikiri, head of the Quantum Internet Laboratory at SQIE and former researcher at the Japan Society for the Promotion of Science, the National Institute
+Tomoyuki Horikiri, head of the Quantum Internet Laboratory at SQIE and former researcher at the Japan Society for the Promotion of Science, the National Institute of Informatics and